 The Formula for the DATE Function in Excel is as follows:

 Year: It is the mandatory parameter.
-A year is always a 4-digit number.
-Since it is number we need not to specify the number in any double quotes.
+A year is always a 4-digit number; since it is a number, we need not to specify the number in any double-quotes.

 Month: This is also a mandatory parameter.
 A month should be a 2-digit number that can be supplied either directly to the cell reference or direct supply to the parameter.